jonathan1440/weather-app/README.md

 - current date (in simulation)

 **V2.0, WIP:**
-I used the following tutorial to start me off on creating a scatterplot. https://sites.psu.edu/bdssblog/2017/04/06/basic-data-visualization-in-unity-scatterplot-creation/
+I used the following tutorial to start me off on creating a scatterplot: https://sites.psu.edu/bdssblog/2017/04/06/basic-data-visualization-in-unity-scatterplot-creation/

 To-do: